origo-map/origo/README.md

 ## How to get started

-Download the latest [release](https://github.com/origo-map/origo/releases/) and check out the [api documentation](https://origo-map.github.io/origo-documentation/latest/#origo-api).
+Download the latest [release](https://github.com/origo-map/origo/releases/) and check out the [documentation](https://origo-map.github.io/origo-documentation/latest/#origo-api).
 Below you will find some live examples and how to get started devoloping with Origo.

 ## Documentation

-Learn more how to use Origo with the [api documentation](https://origo-map.github.io/origo-documentation/latest/#origo-api).
+Learn more how to use Origo with the [documentation](https://origo-map.github.io/origo-documentation/latest/#origo-api).

 ## Want to contribute?
 We happily accept contributions of any kind.
 Guidelines are available in the [`CONTRIBUTING.md`](https://github.com/origo-map/origo/blob/master/CONTRIBUTING.md) and [`DEVELOPING.md`](https://github.com/origo-map/origo/blob/master/DEVELOPING.md) files.